 Spring showers bring new life to the world around us.
-Sometimes, though, kids can be afraid of rain and storms.
-Pique their interest with this collection of books about rain.
+Pique your preschooler’s interest with this collection of books about rain.

 Whether you’re studying rain in your homeschool preschool lessons or you’re trying to help your little ones overcome their fear of rain, these picture books are are a great place to start.

-Learn and read about rain and storms in these books all about rain!
+Learn and read about rain and storms in these preschool books about rain!